AmosMaru/market-segmentation/README.md

 ### About dataset

-This case requires to develop a customer segmentation to define marketing strategy.
+This case requires developing a customer segmentation to define marketing strategy.
 The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.
 [Link](https://www.kaggle.com/datasets/arjunbhasin2013/ccdata)

 ### Variables of Dataset